 If we change Axiom V slightly to many parallels, you again get a new geometry.
 Look at Diagram 3. below.
 Point P is not on line L. Lines M, N, and O contain the point P, and all three lines and many others through P are parallel to L (Diagram 3. is not a complete model of this geometry).

-A more complete model of this geometry is Diagram 4., artfully embellished by the famous Dutch artist, M.C.
+A more complete model of this geometry is demonstrated in our last diagram, artfully embellished by the famous Dutch artist, M.C.
 Escher.
 The lines in this geometry are the arcs of circles visible there and many others, including the traditional line segments through the center of the space.